Szymekk44/Luma/README.md

 ## 🧵 Commands Overview

+-   `/autorole` — Configure automatic role assignment
 -   `/avatar` — Display a user's avatar
--   `/autorole` — Configure automatic role assignment
+-   `/help` — View all available commands
+-   `/kick` — Kick a user from the server
+-   `/perms` — Check a user’s permissions
+-   `/prefix` — Change the bot prefix for your server
 -   `/welcome` — Set up welcome messages
--   `/prefix` — Change the bot prefix for your server
--   `/perms` — Check a user’s permissions
--   `/help` — View all available commands

 ---